 Katherine M. Bracquet teaches French 2-4 and AP French.
 She has a BA and an MA from Baldwin-Wallace College.
 She joined Lakewood Schools in 2003.
 Before joining LHS, she had taught in Maple Heights and served as a translator.
 She has assisted study abroad programs in various places in Europe and the Middle East.
 Ms. Braquet is the adviser to Le Cercle Francais (French Club.)
 RETURN TO TOP

-Matt Heslep teaches Spanish 2 and Spanish 4/5.
+Matt Heslep teaches Spanish 1 & 3.
 He holds a BA in International Relations and an MA in Spanish Literature and Linguistics from Miami University.
 He earned his licensure in Education from the University of Dayton.
 Before coming to Lakewood in 2004, he taught in the Springfield, Ohio, school district.
 He is the adviser for Travel Club and has taken the students to Portugal, Spain, the Dominican Republic, Peru, Nicaragua, and Costa Rica.
 RETURN TO TOP

 Gregory E. Sent teaches German 1-4.
 He earned a BS in Education from Miami University and a Master’s from Cleveland State in TESOL.
 He has studied in Heidelberg and Berlin, Germany, and did his student teaching at an American Army base in Germany.
 He joined Lakewood High in 1999 after teaching a year at Elyria High School.
 Mr. Sent is the German Club adviser and said he “enjoys bringing German culture and language to life in the classroom.”
-He also serves as the National Honor Society adviser.
 RETURN TO TOP

 HEALTH/PHYSICAL EDUCATION DEPARTMENT